Reading-eScience-Centre/pycovjson/roadmap.md

 ------------------- Roadmap ------------------

-1. Read variable data from NetCDF files
+~~1.
+Read variable data from NetCDF files~~ Done

-2. Store data in dictionary
+~~2.
+Store data in dictionary~~ Done

-3. Convert data to serializable format
+~~3.
+Convert data to serializable format~~ Done

-4. Store data in JSON
+~~4.
+Store data in JSON~~ Done

-5. Store data as CovJSON
+~~5.
+Store data as CovJSON~~ Done

-6. Prettify JSON

-7. Profit???-
+~~6.
+Prettify JSON~~ Done

+7. Detect referencing system used by NetCDF files, and add to JSON - 2 days

+8. Extract units and insert into covJSON - 0.1 days

+9. Allow user selection of required variables - 3 days

+10. Support files with more than 2 dimensions - 3 days